-1. So here we see two military leaders coming together with their men.
+So here we see two military leaders coming together with their men.
 Abner was Ishbosheth's commander.
 Joab was the commander of David's men and they both were ruthless and lose cannons, you might say.

-Joab had two brothers, Abishai and Asahel and they were related to David, they were his nephews, the sons of David's sister Zeruiah, (See I Chronicles 2:16).
+Joab had two brothers, Abishai and Asahel and they were related to David, they were his nephews, the sons of David's sister Zeruiah.
+(See I Chronicles 2:16)

 And as they gather across from each other they come up with this plan that 12 of their men would face off with each other in battle to see who would win.

+Keep in mind that they are not at war with each other, not yet.
+They are just making their rounds, you might say, and as they were at this watering hole, they come up with this plan.

 Why was this so important?

 For their own egos and nothing more.
 Life was not important to these men and thus, they basically say, "Let's get ready to rumble!"

+Okay, there was no war between them, but now, with this foolish plan, they are at war!

-1. The battle is short lived as these 24 men kill each other, and what started out as a competitive skirmish, ended in a battle to the death.
-24 men die for nothing and it escalated into a free for all as both sides start to fight and David's men triumph over Ishbosheth's.
+This little match between these men is short lived as these 24 men kill each other, and what started out as a competitive skirmish, ended in a battle to the death.

+We see that 24 men die for nothing, and it escalated into a free for all as both sides start to fight and David's men triumph over Ishbosheth's.

 Notice that there is no mention of seeking the Lord, seeing what the Lord wants these men to do, but it was the flesh that was fed and that only leads to death and destruction as we see here!